hackclub/winter/team596ftc.md

 What are you going to build?
 What does it do?
 Why are you excited to build it?
 Using tinkerCAD and Autodesk's Fusion360, I hope to play around with some 3-d printing software and build a claw for my robot.
 I'm really excited to try out 3-d printing for the first time.
 I've been wanting to 3-d print a claw (for a few years actually), but I have not been able to purchase one yet.
 I think that a 3-d printed claw will really take my robot to the next level and I can even 3-d print other parts.
 We also need a new pulley system, and rather than purchasing it, we can 3-d print it!
+We want to also design and print a custom storage for our game consoles.

 ## Plan

 What steps are you going to take to build it?
 What tools are you going to use?
 What will you do first, second, third, etc.?
 1. Set up the 3-d printer, get familiar with how it works
-2. Do some test runs
+2. Do some test runs, maybe a few cute rings and other small things
 3. Create the design I want (I have some references for different claw shapes, I can share them if interested)
 4. 3-d print the design
 5. Make changes and try out other designs if not satisfied